Exercise 40: Modules, Classes, and Objects

 1 2 3

 The first line is the "instantiate" operation, and it's a lot like calling a function.
-However, when you call this there's a sequence of events that Python coordinates for you.
-I'll go through them using the above code for MyStuff:
+However, Python coordinates a sequence of events for you behind the scenes.
+I'll go through these steps using the above code for MyStuff:

 - Python looks for MyStuff() and sees that it is a class you've defined.